What is the Cash Flow Plan?

 The above discussed is one policy of Reliance Life Insurance Company.
 It not only helps the policyholder but also helps the Insurance Companies.
 The policyholder, through this policy, will be able to regulate its cash flow as through this plan, the policyholder will be able to get regular cash flows from its policy at regular interval and can use those as per his needs; also the company from the regular premium will be able to cover its operating expenses and manage the available income cash flows in other investing opportunities.

 Cash Flow Plans Guidelines

 There are hard and fast guidelines.
 But there are some standard guidelines, which, when followed, will help to get the best outcomes of a cash flow plan.

-Cash Flow Plans are important for everyone to keep a check on their Cash outflows on various expenses and to keep a track of the cash inflows in the form of incomes generated during a period.
+Cash Flow Plans are important for everyone to keep a check on their Cash outflows on various expenses and to keep track of the cash inflows in the form of incomes generated during a period.
 Also, there is high importance to plan for the future cash outflows and inflows, such any future investment-related decision to be depended upon the funds available and in there is an opportunity but funds are not available then from where to borrow funds or raise funds, their cost and every other thing involving cash transactions.

 Cash Flow Plans vs Budgets

 Plans and Budgets are two different things.
-The plan involves tracking of the progress on monthly, quarterly, half-yearly and annual basis, whereas the budgets involve records of the income and expenses on the same parameter on monthly, quarterly, half-yearly and annually.
-Budgets are made according to the plan, therefore plans are a wider term then budgets.
-Both plans and budgets can be of short or long term but the budgets will be prepared to keep in mind the plans of the business.
+The plan involves tracking the progress on a monthly, quarterly, half-yearly, and annual basis, whereas the budgets involve records of the income and expenses on the same parameter on monthly, quarterly, half-yearly, and annually.
+Budgets are made according to the plan.
+Therefore plans are a wider term then budgets.
+Both plans and budgets can be of short or long term, but the budgets will be prepared to keep in mind the plans of the business.

 There are many benefits which are listed below:

-- It helps to keep a track of both Cash Inflows and Outflows.
+- It helps to keep track of both Cash Inflows and Outflows.

 - It helps to utilize the cash/funds in an optimum manner.

 - They are beneficial for both the companies and the customers as both obtain benefits from this planning.